zhuqiuyang/hacker-notes/SICP/7ANotes.md

 pair-up

-> This is just making a list, adding a new element to our list of frames, which is an environment structure, to make a new environment.
+> This is just **making a list**, `adding a new element to our list of frames`, which is an environment structure, to make a new environment.
 Where pair-up is very simple.

 ```lisp
 (define pair-up